galaxyproject/gxadmin/docs/README.meta.md

 This script forms the basis of https://github.com/usegalaxy-eu/grafana-dashboards

+**WARNING**

-**WARNING**: this script will silently remove all json files from CWD as a first step.
-Additionally it will commit and push at the end, so it should be run in a directory that has a git repo initialised, where you are not concerned about accidentally pushing to wrong remote.
+!> This script will silently remove all json files from CWD !> as a first step.
+Additionally it will commit and push at the end, so it !> should be run in a directory that has a git repo initialised, where you !> are not concerned about accidentally pushing to wrong remote.

 ## meta influx-post